Point Lobos: State interest in land

-Scientists reported to the government that the Carmel area including Point Lobos was the "most picturesque spot on the Pacific Coast."
+Scientists reported to the government that the Carmel area including Point Lobos was the "most picturesque spot on the Pacific Coast".
 In 1925, Point Lobos figured prominently in discussions for inclusion in the new state park system.
 Members of the Sierra Club and the Save the Redwoods League discussed preserving Point Lobos and Cypress Point as national parks or reserves.
 Duncan McDuffie of the Save the Redwoods League hired the internationally known landscape architect Frederick Law Olmsted to research Point Lobos and report on the areas most noteworthy of preservation.
-Olmstead's report described Point Lobos as "the most outstanding example on the coast of California of picturesque rock and surf scenery in combination with unique vegetation, including typical Monterey cypress."
+Olmsted's report described Point Lobos as "the most outstanding example on the coast of California of picturesque rock and surf scenery in combination with unique vegetation, including typical Monterey cypress".
 Point Lobos gained the attention of the newly established California State Park system, who considered taking the land using eminent domain.
 Allan initially resisted the idea of making the land a public park.
 The family persuaded the state to wait until Allan died.